maxymkotko/Financial-Dashboard-Frontend/README.md

 ## Using
 - To test dashboard, you can download [example data](https://althgamer.ru/storage/example-data.xlsx) or [extended example data](https://althgamer.ru/storage/example-data-updated.xlsx)
 - And upload on `home page`
-- For a detailed review, you can open area chart or bar chart
+- For a detailed review, you can open area chart or bar chart by click on it
 - Also if too much data in bubble chart, you can expand by group bubble (named "...")

 ## Mode development